Equitable Data-Driven Facility Location and Resource Allocation to Fight the Opioid Epidemic: Results and Discussion

-We show how our method's solutions compare to the simple benchmarks in Table~\ref{tab:baseline_compare}.
-Our optimized solution has a significantly larger effect on compartments $A$, $R$, and $D$ compared to the benchmarks in which the treatment budget is distributed proportionally to the population (regardless of the facility location method).
-However, for the uniformly-distributed treatment budget benchmarks, the benchmarks still do worse than our optimized model, but the performance is more comparable.
+\thirdReviewChanges{\paragraph{Impact.} Our optimized solution has a significantly larger effect on compartments $A$, $R$, and $D$ compared to the benchmarks in which the treatment budget is distributed proportionally to the population (regardless of the facility location method).} For the uniformly-distributed treatment budget benchmarks, the benchmarks still do worse than our optimized model, but the performance is more comparable.
 This is likely because we are taking into account these exact factors of SVI ranking and population share within our optimization problem.
-Nevertheless, our MIPs have further flexibility that allows for even better solutions, and in turn, a greater improvement in these population health measures.
-If we were not taking into account these socioeconomic considerations and only considered a fully optimized solution, this would likely perform even better in terms of the population health measures.
-However, our optimized solutions that take into account socioeconomic equitability still lead to benefits in comparison to benchmarks that solely consider population or social vulnerability.
-We compare map plots of these solutions in \ifpreprint Appendix~\ref{comp_bench}. \else Section EC.9. \fi
+Nevertheless, our MIPs have further flexibility that allows for even better solutions, and in turn, a greater improvement in these population health measures. \thirdReviewChanges{If we considered an optimized solution with no socioeconomic considerations,} this would likely perform even better in terms of the population health measures.
+However, our optimized solutions that take into account socioeconomic equitability still lead to benefits in comparison to benchmarks that solely consider population or social vulnerability. \thirdReviewChanges{From Table~\ref{tab:baseline_compare}, we see 0.76, 3.98, and 0.05 percentage point improvements on average in the effects on compartments $A$, $R$, and $D$ compared to the best demographic-based benchmark (SVI-based facilities, uniformly distributed budget).
+Depending on the population size of the state, small percentage improvements can correspond to helping many additional people.} \thirdReviewChanges{We also show that our optimized solution with spatial information performs significantly better than the SVI- and population-based benchmarks with spatial information.} We compare map plots of our solutions and benchmarks in \ifpreprint Appendix~\ref{compbench}. \else Section EC.9. \fi

 }